angular-ui/ui-grid/README.md

 ***
 ##Roadmap##

-We are going to be adding more features here as we head to a 2.0 release, including:
+We are going to be adding more features here as we head to a 3.0 release, including:

-* Virtualized column scrolling
 * Anything else the rest of the community wants to contribute that isn't a terrible idea. :)

 ***